proxmox/proxmox-backup/docs/sysadmin.rst

 ==========================

 `Proxmox Backup`_ is based on the famous Debian_ Linux distribution.
-That means that you have access to the whole world of Debian packages, and the base system is well documented.
+This means that you have access to the entire range of Debian packages, and that the base system is well documented.
 The `Debian Administrator's Handbook`_ is available online, and provides a comprehensive introduction to the Debian operating system.